Women's suffrage in Georgia (U.S. state)

-Women's suffrage in Georgia received a slow start, with the first women's suffrage group, the Georgia Woman Suffrage Association (GWSA) formed in 1892 by Helen Augusta Howard.
+The first women's suffrage group in Georgia, the Georgia Woman Suffrage Association (GWSA), was formed in 1892 by Helen Augusta Howard.
 Over time, the group, which focused on "taxation without representation" grew and earned the support of both men and women.
-Howard convinced the National American Women's Suffrage Association (NAWSA) to hold their first convention outside of Washington, D. C. in 1895.
+Howard convinced the National American Women's Suffrage Association (NAWSA) to hold their first convention outside of Washington, D.C., in 1895.
 The convention, held in Atlanta, was the first large women's rights gathering in the Southern United States.
 GWSA continued to hold conventions and raise awareness over the next years.
 Suffragists in Georgia agitated for suffrage amendments, for political parties to support white women's suffrage and for municipal suffrage.
 In the 1910s, more organizations were formed in Georgia and the number of suffragists grew.
 In addition, the Georgia Association Opposed to Woman Suffrage also formed an organized anti-suffrage campaign.
 Suffragists participated in parades, supported bills in the legislature and helped in the war effort during World War I. In 1917 and 1919, women earned the right to vote in primary elections in Waycross, Georgia and in Atlanta respectively.
 In 1919, after the Nineteenth Amendment went out to the states for ratification, Georgia became the first state to reject the amendment.
 When the Nineteenth Amendment became the law of the land, women still had to wait to vote because of rules regarding voter registration.
 White Georgia women would vote statewide in 1922.
 Native American women and African-American women had to wait longer to vote.
 Black women were actively excluded from the women's suffrage movement in the state and had their own organizations.
 Despite their work to vote, Black women faced discrimination at the polls in many different forms.
 Georgia finally ratified the Nineteenth Amendment on February 20, 1970.